winningproduct/learn-portal/content/1-explore/01-product-concept-pitch-deck.md

 ---
-templateKey: "model-post"
 title: "Product Concept Pitch Desk"
-metaTitle: ""
-metaDescription: ""
-indexingField: 2-Conceive
-subtitle: "How to pitch your product for investors and potential customers"
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-published: true
-featuredimage: "/img/product-concept-pitch.jpeg"
+metaTitle: "Product Concept Pitch Desk | WP"
-description: "Pitching is one of the essential requirements when it comes to acquiring customers and investors for products.
+metaDescription: "Pitching is one of the essential requirements when it comes to acquiring customers and investors for products.
 Successful pitching leads to a prosperous business.
 Hence it is important to know the tips and tricks of successful pitching.
 Pitching strategies depend on the audience."

-tags:
+metaDocument: ""
+published: true
+metaTags:
   - Conceive
   - Product Concept Pitch Desk
   - Winning Product Canvas